dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Benefits Realization

-Benefits Realization is the practice of ensuring that the benefits of a project or initiative are measured, analyzed, and realized over its lifecycle and beyond.
+Benefits Realization is the practice of ensuring that the benefits of a project or initiative are ==measured, analyzed, and realized over its lifecycle and beyond==.
 In business analysis, this involves defining key performance indicators (KPIs) and monitoring them to assess the effectiveness and ROI of a solution.
 Benefits Realization is an essential aspect of the Solution Evaluation phase, where the value delivered by the project is quantified and communicated to stakeholders.

 ### Bottom-Up Estimating

 Bottom-Up Estimating is an estimating technique that involves estimating the cost and duration of individual work packages or tasks and then aggregating the estimates to compute the total project estimates.
-This method is often more accurate but is also more time-consuming than top-down estimating methods.
+This method is ==often more accurate but is also more time-consuming== than top-down estimating methods.
 In business analysis, bottom-up estimating can be used for calculating the time and resources needed for requirements elicitation and documentation.

 ### Brainstorming

 Brainstorming is a creative problem-solving technique used to generate a large number of ideas or solutions for a specific issue or challenge.
 It is often employed in business analysis during the Requirements Elicitation phase to explore different angles and perspectives from stakeholders, aiming to capture as many requirements or identify as many potential solutions as possible.

-### Burndown
+### Burndown Chart

 A Burndown Chart is a graphical representation used to show the amount of work remaining in a project or a specific phase over time.
 It is commonly used in Agile methodologies to track the completion of user stories, features, or requirements in the backlog.
 The chart helps in understanding the project's progress and provides a quick overview of the work that still needs to be completed.